-In addition to the information supplied by the education, employment and training agencies, the Department of Commerce's Division of Employment Security provides employment and wage information as well as information on Unemployment Insurance claims and benefit recipients.
+In addition to the information supplied by the education, employment and training agencies, NC Commerce's Division of Employment Security (DES) provides employment and wage information as well as information on Unemployment Insurance claims and benefit recipients.
 These data are processed monthly and quarterly and loaded to specific tables within the GDAC environment.
+Since the beginning of the economic crisis caused by the COVID-19 pandemic, DES has also been providing more timely weekly UI claims data to the CFS.

 Following the completion of the data loading process, LEAD analyzes data from contributing agencies in conjunction with employment and wage data.
-The resulting information are utilized in the development and production of reports, files and other related research products.
+The resulting information are utilized in the development and production of reports, data files and other related research products.